DAISYCHEBET/Sentiment-Analysis-on-Tweets/README.md

 This project is a sentiment analysis system built to classify tweets as positive, negative, or neutral.
 Using deep learning techniques with LSTM (Long Short-Term Memory) networks, the model analyzes textual data and predicts the underlying sentiment.
 The project also includes a Streamlit web app for both individual tweet sentiment prediction and batch analysis of multiple tweets.

-This repository demonstrates the full pipeline from data preprocessing and model training to deploying an interactive application.

 Features